pedrofalconi-ux/asl-translation-pipeline/README.md

 ### Prerequisites
 - Python 3.6
 - `rhash` installed and available in your `PATH` environment variable.
+- Possibly other `pip` packages depending on which elements are used.

 ### Cloning and Installation
 This git repository uses submodules.
 As such, either manually initialize them yourself after cloning or pass `--recurse-submodules` to the `git clone` call.